jamaleverett/Spotify_playlist_add.py/README.md

-# spotify_playlist_add.py
+# Spotify_playlist_add.py
-Python script which uses Selenium to automate the process of adding songs to your playlist
+Python script which uses Selenium to automate the process of adding songs to your Spotify playlist